masteredward/xavier-system/README.md

 ## Main Concepts

 The **Xavier System** uses the concept of "System Overlay".
 The "xv-container", in **Xavier System's** terminology, assumes the OS role.
 This is the core principle of the **Xavier System**. *Only a single container can assume the OS role at time*.
-If the user needs to change the current `xv-container` to another one, the `xv` tool can build and deploy another `xv-contanier`, replacing the old one.
+If the user needs to change the current `xv-container` to another one, the `xv` tool can build and deploy another `xv-container`, replacing the old one.
 This way, there is always a single `xv-container` running in the instance.
 This helps the user to not waste resources and keeping the system organized.

-The running container always assumes the name and hostname of `xv-container`.
+The current `xv-container` running on the system always assumes the container name of "xv-container", but the image name and the container hostname receives the name of the **Dockerfile** project directory, for example, when using `xv-utils` source as the `xv-container`, the image name and the hostname is set to "xv-utils".

 The `xv` tool is the "brain" of the **Xavier System**.
 It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroment variables and ports, similar to a [Docker Compose](https://docs.docker.com/compose) file.
 The `xv.yaml` file also have the concept of a global shared configuration, with allows the user to set common mounts, environment variables or ports to all `xv-containers` lauched by the `xv` tool.